cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/account-maintenance/understand-invoices.md

 weight: 3
 ---

-## Understand Cloudflare invoices
+# Understand Cloudflare invoices

 You will receive an invoice in the **Billing** section of your Cloudflare account when you:
 * Change your Cloudflare plan type
 * Upgrade or downgrade to or from a paid plan
 * Add a new domain to a Cloudflare account
 * Enable or renew a subscription or add-on service

-For any historical invoices not included in the **Billing** section, please [contact Cloudflare support](https://support.cloudflare.com/hc/en-us).
+For any historical invoices not included in the **Billing** section, [contact Cloudflare support](https://support.cloudflare.com/hc/articles/200172476).

 {{<Aside type="note">}}